Marktredwitz station: History

 The station was opened on 15 May 1878 by the Royal Bavarian State Railways as a through station along with the Schnabelwaid–Marktredwitz line (now part of the Nuremberg–Cheb line) and the Marktredwitz–Holenbrunn line (now part of the Regensburg–Hof line).
 The station became a junction with the commissioning of the branch to Schirnding (later extended to Cheb, then called Eger; the whole line is now part of the Nuremberg–Cheb line) on 20 November 1879 and the link from Wiesau (now a section of the Regensburg–Hof line) on 1 June 1882.

 Before World War II, Marktredwitz was an important railway hub for the whole of Europe.
 The Rome–Munich–Berlin–Stockholm and the Paris–Nuremberg–Prague routes crossed there.
 100 trains daily left the station in the four different directions.
 Even during the fall of the Berlin Wall, Marktredwitzer station played a crucial role.
 For many East Germans, the stop at the station was the first opportunity to leave the crowded trains, which crossed the border at Hof or near Cheb.

 Until 2006, Marktredwitz was a stop on the Nuremberg–Dresden-Hof Intercity route.
-Since that service ended, Marktredwitz has been served by the Franken-Sachsen-Express (FSX).
+When that service ended, Marktredwitz was served by the Franken-Sachsen-Express (FSX).
+Following the electrification of the Reichenbach–Hof line, this service was also discontinued.
+Since then, RE trains (RE2 and RE31) have operated only on the Nuremberg–Hof route.